spollard/josh-works.github.io/_posts/2019-05-19-turing_prework_02_getting_the_right_files.md

 ![next datatype](/images/2020-07-20-turing-int-and-float.jpg)

-If you finish all of these exercises, congratulations!
+If you finish all of these `data-type` exercses, congratulations!
 Already this practice will serve you quite a lot.

-A warning, though - the above exercises are quite challenging.
-Plan on spending a few days working on these exercises.
+A warning, though - these above exercises are quite challenging.
+Hit me up in the turing slack if you get stuck on anything.
+I'll help get you un-stuck, and will update this guide.

-When you're done, feel free to move to chapter 3!
+When you're done, feel free to move to chapter 3, dealing with objects in Ruby!

 {% include turing_prework_index.md %}